The 10 Essentials for Hiking and Backpacking

 This is one of the most important items on the list, but I won’t go into detail here since the appropriate clothing and footwear depends on the weather and terrain.

-Doing an effective bear-hang for your food is difficult, time-consuming, and not always possible.
+Effective bear-hangs are difficult, time-consuming, and not always possible.
 A better option is a bear canister.
 Some national parks require them.
+They make great stools to sit on.

-Even if there are no bears, you will need to protect your food from rodents to prevent a potential deadly hantavirus infection.
-If you store your food in your expensive tent, rodents may chew holes in it.
+Even if there are no bears, you’ll need to protect your food from rodents, which can cause a deadly hantavirus infection.
+If you store your food in your expensive tent, rodents may chew holes in it while you are sleeping (food makes them bold!).
 They can also chew through thick plastic containers.
-A rodent hang is easier than a bear hang.
+You can hang your food from a tree branch, although mice might be able to climb down the cord.
+For protection against rodents and raccoons, I store my food in an empty one-gallon paint can from a local hardware store.
+It’s much cheaper and lighter than a bear canister.
+Don’t let your food contact the can’s inner coating–it may be toxic.